 Step 3: Validate Offset Anchoring & State

 Immediately after creation, verify the slot’s initial state and anchor LSNs.
-The function returns (slot_name, xlog_position), where xlog_position represents the restart_lsn at creation time.
+The function returns (slot_name, lsn), where lsn represents the WAL position at creation time.

 SELECT slot_name, plugin, slot_type, active, restart_lsn, confirmed_flush_lsn, wal_status